JoseC1154/NoteMemorizer/readme.txt

 -the click to start should be the only thing showing before a game start.
 -when a answer is correct could we have a the background flash an appropriate green tone to match the asthetic of the app then when wrong red.
 - update statistic to include latest updates.
+- in scale recognition mode, the user should be able to select the note on the instrument ui.